TrebledJ/trebledj.github.io/content/posts/misc/satire/2024-04-01-im-a-certified-offensive-waterblower.md

   minCommonTags: 1
 ---

 > *Waterblowing* is a Cantonese slang for bullshitting or small talk.
-But here it's mainly the former.
+But here it mainly refers to the former.

 I'm thrilled to share a major achievement in my career: I am now officially a Certified Offensive Waterblower (COW)! 🐄💧🔥